published on 11/05/2026

 In the Netherlands, the term chronic fatigue syndrome is still widely used.
 For many patients, this feels too narrow.
 Fatigue certainly plays a major role, but the name can create the impression that ME/CFS is mainly about being tired, while the illness affects the body and daily life much more profoundly.

-Finally, ME/CFS is also often named after the infection that triggered it, such as Q fever, Lyme disease, or SARS-CoV-2/COVID-19.
-Although the chronic symptoms cannot be distinguished from those of “other” ME/CFS patients, the term ME/CFS is sometimes still not used in these cases.
-This can create confusion for both patients and non-patients alike.
-It is also confusing that although the cause of the illness may be known, it is still not well understood why recovery is so difficult.
+Finally, in patients who developed ME/CFS following an infection, the illness is still often referred to by the infection that triggered it, such as Q fever, Lyme disease, or COVID-19.
+Although the chronic symptoms cannot be distinguished from those experienced by other people with ME/CFS, the term ME/CFS is not always used in these cases.
+This can sometimes lead to confusion among both patients and the general public.

 On May 12, attention is focused worldwide on ME/CFS — on the people living with it, and on the knowledge and care that are still urgently needed.